espressif/developer-portal/content/workshops/flowcode/04-the-bezel-encoder/index.md

 (GPIO40).
 Alter the properties as you can see in the image here.

-Your panel should look like this:

-Alter your program so that it looks like the flow chart here.

 {{< figure
     default=true
     src="../assets/4-1-encoder-properties.webp"
     >}}

+Your panel should look like this:

+{{< figure
+    default=true
+    src="../assets/4-2-encoder-panel.webp"
+    >}}

+Alter your program so that it looks like the flow chart here.

 Note that you will need to set up an Interrupt Macro with just one command in it.